Computational identification of irreducible state-spaces for stochastic reaction networks: Preliminaries

 When the state-space $\mathcal{E}_0$ is finite, then all the irreducible state-spaces correspond exactly to all the positive-recurrent classes for the underlying Markov chain (see \cite{Norris}), and starting from any initial state in $\mathcal{E}_0$, the CTMC will eventually get \emph{trapped} in one of these disjoint irreducible state-spaces.
-The same holds true for infinite state-spaces if there exists a Foster-Lyapunov function on $\mathcal{E}_0$ (see Section \ref{sec:intro} and \cite{Meyn}).
-For CTMCs, the property of positive-recurrence of a class $\mathcal{E} \subset \mathcal{E}_0$ is exactly the same as having a unique stationary distribution supported on $\mathcal{E}$.
+The same holds true for infinite state-spaces if the existence of stationary distributions on all the irreducible state-spaces can be guaranteed.
+This can be done using methods developed by Meyn and Tweedie \cite{MeynandTweedieBook,Meyn}.
+In particular, Theorem 4.5 in \cite{Meyn} shows that stationary distributions will exist if one can find a \emph{Foster-Lyapunov} function $V : \mathcal{E}_0 \to \R_+$ satisfying $V(x) \to \infty$ as $\|x\| \to \infty$, such that the $\R_+$-valued process $ ( V( X(t) ) )_{t \geq 0 }$ experiences a negative drift outside some compact (finite) set $C \subset \mathcal{E}_0$.
+In a recent paper \cite{GuptaPLOS} we develop a computational framework for constructing such Foster-Lyapunov functions for a large class of biochemical reaction networks, which includes several well-known examples from Systems and Synthetic Biology.